phalbert/wingpanel-indicator-periods/README.md

 Life indicator for elementary OS
 View how much has been used of a day, week, month, and year.

-Builds upon the struture from https://github.com/PlugaruT/wingpanel-indicator-sys-monitor
+Builds upon the structure from https://github.com/PlugaruT/wingpanel-indicator-sys-monitor

 # Building and Installation